kahunacohen/real-world-fp/README.md

 ### Filtering for active employees

 Next, we want to filter out inactive employees, which we can do so easily using the higher order function (HOF), `Array.filter`.
+An HOF is a function that takes a function as an argument.
+Most of these in JavaScript, like `Array.filter`, `Array.map` etc. are pure.
+For example, they return new arrays without mutating any variables.

-This is so concise we don't even feel compelled to create a name function for it (at least not yet).
+Our filter implementation is so clear, we don't even feel compelled to create a name function for it (at least not yet).
 However, we have to import `filter` from ramda because `Array.filter` is called on the array and takes a callback as a parameter.
 The version of `filter` in ramda makes composition possible by taking two arguments, the callback and the array to filter.

-The funny thing is that if you pass it only one argument (e.g. the callback), it returns a function that returns the rest of the arguments (the array).
-So we can invoke it in the composition with the callback and it will implicitely accept the array.
+The interesting thing about Ramda's `filter` is that if you pass it only one argument (e.g. the callback), it returns a function that receives the rest of the arguments (the array).
+Because passing it only one argument returns a function, we can *invoke* it in the composition with the callback and it will return a function that implicitely accepts the array.
 This is called currying/partial application.
 We'll discuss this more in a future post:

 ```js
 const { compose, filter } from "ramda";